hashicorp/vault-client-dotnet/docs/System.md

 <a name="readpluginscatalogbytypebyname"></a>
 # **ReadPluginsCatalogByTypeByName**
-> void ReadPluginsCatalogByTypeByName (string name, string type)
+> void ReadPluginsCatalogByTypeByName (string name, string type, TimeSpan? wrapTTL = null)

 Return the configuration data for the plugin with the given name.